Areas of market consolidation near the resistance and support levels and how to use them in trade.

 Any political issue can affect the EUR/USD pair.
 For example, Brexit, crises in European countries, elections in countries with the biggest economies in the European Union.

 We can mention claims of politicians as well.
 For example, the US Treasury Secretary Steven Mnuchin said that “a weaker dollar is good for the US”.
-This statement caused the immediate fall of the dollar.
+This statement caused the immediate fall of the USD.

 Every week the economic calendar offers a huge amount of data.
 We will mention the most important, that every trader should take into account.